pierrz/brif/README.md

 Each transformed dataset comes with a new `collection` dataset which gathers all the transformed IIIF manifests URLs, thus making it easy to import the related data within your system.

 <br>

+##### Data and images sample
+To make it easier to test this tool in action, we included both data and image samples.

+You should import them in the locations you for chose these elements, which can be set up via the paramenters `DATA_DIR` and `CONTENT_DIR` in the `.env` file.

+Find the files in the `setup` directory:
+- `setup/app/input_sample/test_dataset/test_records.csv`
+- `setup/cantaloupe/test_images.zip`

 ##### Docs & Monitoring
 You can find the Swagger UI for the whole tool at the `/docs` url.
 Some endpoints are voluntarily not presented there, look for `include_in_schema=False` for the exclusions if necessary.